NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 Zone 1 must have a low false alarm rate: one or more designated PIR sensors must trigger within Tsim seconds of each other, at least N times in a Twin second period.
 The Twin period is a running window that must keep track of alarms in the most recent Twin seconds.
 Tsim, Twin and N must be software programmable.

 A trigger on any PIR, or a MQTT message, must switch on the light, which must stay on for Tl seconds.

+The light must also be switched on and off via OpenHab.

 ## Hardware